-All of the foregoing allegations are repeated and realleged as if fully set forth herein.
+- 105. All of the foregoing allegations are repeated and realleged as if fully set forth herein. - 106.
 The APA provides that courts "shall . . . hold unlawful and set aside agency action" that is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+5

-5 U.S.C. § 706(2)(A).
+U.S.C. § 706(2)(A).
 The APA also provides relief for a failure to act: "The reviewing court shall . . . compel agency action unlawfully withheld or unreasonably delayed."
-5 U.S.C. § 706(1).
+5 U.S.C. § 706(1). - 107.
 The TVPRA, 8 U.S.C. § 1232, includes mandatory requirements for the processing, custody, release, and removal of unaccompanied children.
-Defendants' subjection of Unnamed Children to the Title 42 Process violates the statute in numerous ways, including that they should have been referred to the custody of HHS or their family member (rather than be expelled); that they should have been placed in full removal proceedings before an immigration judge, where they would have a full and fair opportunity to litigate their claims for relief; and that they have been deprived of numerous statutory safeguards designed to facilitate their safe release into the United States and ensure the fairness of their removal proceedings.
+Defendants' forcible expulsion of G.Y.J.P. violated the statute in numerous ways, including that she should have been referred to the custody of HHS or her mother (rather than expelled to El Salvador); that she should have been placed in full removal proceedings before an immigration judge, where she would have had a full and fair opportunity to litigate her claims for relief; and that she has been deprived of numerous statutory safeguards designed to facilitate her safe release into the United States and ensure the fairness of her removal proceedings.